Python-SIP/sip/docs/api_12.rst

         instance's destructor is always transfered to C++.

+.. c:macro:: sipType_Invalid

+    .. version-added:: 12.20

+    This is provided as an aid to porting handwritten code to API v14 and is defined as ``NULL``.

 .. c:function:: PyTypeObject *sipTypeAsPyTypeObject(const sipTypeDef *td)

     This returns a pointer to the Python type object that SIP creates for a